Assassination attempts on Vladimir Lenin: August 1918

-On August 30, 1918, at the Michelson Plant in Moscow, an attempt was made on Lenin, according to the official version – by the half–blind Socialist Revolutionary Fanny Kaplan.
+On August 30, 1918, at the Michelson Plant in Moscow, an attempt was made on Lenin, according to the official version, by the half–blind Socialist Revolutionary Fanny Kaplan.
 As a result of the assassination attempt, Lenin was seriously wounded (the question of the organizers and participants in the assassination attempt, as well as the involvement of Fanny Kaplan, remains unclear to this day).

 The Ambassadors Plot to assassinate Vladimir Lenin in 1918, which the press misnamed the Lockhart—Reilly plot, after two of its principal agents.

 On the morning of August 30, 1918, the Chairman of the Petrograd Extraordinary Commission, Moisey Uritsky, was killed in Petrograd.
 Despite the news of this murder, no additional security measures were taken in Moscow.
 The speeches of the members of the Council of People's Commissars at the factory rallies, scheduled for 18:00, were not canceled.
 Lenin was supposed to speak at a rally in front of the workers of the Michelson Plant.
 He left for the plant without security.
 There was no security at the plant itself.
 Lenin's speech at the rally ended with the words: "We will die or win!".
 When Lenin left the plant and was getting into the car, a woman, approached him with a complaint that bread was being confiscated at the railway stations.
-When Lenin turned towards her, she fired three shots with a Browning pistol (FN M1900).
+When Lenin turned towards her, she fired three shots with a Browning FN M1900 pistol.

-Lenin's driver, Stepan Gil, rushed after the unknown, but after a while she stopped herself, was arrested and taken to Lubyanka.
+Lenin's driver, Stepan Gil, rushed after the unknown shooter, but after a while she stopped of her own accord, was arrested and taken to Lubyanka.